Entanglement and apparent thermality in simulated black holes: Thermality of chiral spin-chain simulator

 where $\kappa = \frac{1}{2}u'(x_h)$ is the surface gravity associated with the Schwarzschild metric.
 This expression for $\kappa$ can be obtained by mapping the Schwarzschild line element of Eq.~\eqref{Equation: Schwarzschild metric line element for XY-model} to a coordinate system that is regular at the horizon and applying the procedure described in Appendix~\ref{Appendix: Surface Gravity of GP Metric}.
 In this near-horizon regime, the Schwarzschild metric reduces to the Rindler metric, which describes the space-time of a uniformly accelerating observer in Minkowski space with a constant proper acceleration $\kappa$ (see Appendix~\ref{Appendix: Dirac Equation in Rindler Space-Time}).

-According to the Fulling–Davies–Unruh effect~\cite{Fulling_1973, Davies_1975, Unruh_1975}, such an observer perceives the Minkowski vacuum as a thermal state with temperature $T_H = \kappa / 2\pi$~\cite{Wald_1994} (see Appendices~\ref{Appendix: Hawking Effect in Chiral Black Hole Metric}).
+According to the Fulling–Davies–Unruh effect~\cite{Fulling_1973, Davies_1975, Unruh_1975}, such an observer perceives the Minkowski vacuum as a thermal state with temperature $T_H = \kappa / 2\pi$~\cite{Wald_1994} (see Appendices~\hyperref[Appendix: Hawking Effect in Chiral Black Hole Metric]{B}).
 It follows that the partitioned ground state of the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian}, with the linear coupling $u(x)$ of Eq.~\eqref{Equation: Linear Nearest-Neighbour Coupling u(x)} and $v=0$, will be thermal with an effective temperature equal to the Hawking temperature $T_H$, as it approximates both the entanglement Hamiltonian and the Hamiltonian of a Dirac spinor in Rindler space-time~\cite{Mertens_et_al_2022, Denger_Horner_Pachos_2023}.

 As in the Gullstrand–Painlevé case, the thermality of the Hamiltonian corresponding to a Dirac spinor in Rindler space-time can be confirmed by analysing the mode occupation of the partitioned system’s ground state.
-Specifically, we compute the expectation value of the mode occupation operators with respect to the Minkowski vacuum state $|0_M\rangle$, corresponding to the ground state of the Minkowski Hamiltonian.
+Specifically, we compute the expectation value of the mode occupation operators with respect to the ground state $|0_M\rangle$ of the Minkowski Hamiltonian.
 As shown in Fig.~\ref{Figure: XY Model Hawking Fermi Dirac Distribution}, the resulting mode occupations for the Rindler Hamiltonian follow a Fermi–Dirac distribution with temperature $T_H = \kappa / 2\pi$, thereby confirming the thermal nature of the reduced state and validating the extraction of the Hawking temperature via this approach.
 Once again, this thermality is only present when the lattice system is partitioned at the horizon.